- Feline rabies

-The post-exposure management of cats depends on the national public health regulations, but is forbidden in many countries.
-Usually, it is not authorised in case of clinical suspicion.
-No supportive or specific treatment has proved to be effective in rabid cats, so treatment is not recommended (Greene & Rupprecht, 2006).
+The post-exposure vaccination of healthy cats depends on the national regulations.
+In case of clinical suspicion the animal should be safely confined, and competent authorities should be notified.
+No supportive or specific treatment has proved to be effective in rabid cats, so treatment is not recommended (Greene and Rupprecht, 2006), and highly contraindicated due to public health risk.
 Detailed recommendations for animal rabies prevention and control in the USA have been published recently (Brown et al., 2016).

 Prophylaxis (preventive vaccination)

-Because of the public health risk associated with susceptible domestic cats becoming infected following exposure to rabid wild or domestic animals, all cats with outdoor access in endemic areas should be vaccinated.
-The vaccine should be administered in accordance with local or state regulations.
-In countries where rabies is absent, rabies vaccination is indicated when the cat moves or travels to an area where rabies is endemic.
+Because of the public health risk associated with susceptible domestic cats becoming infected following exposure to rabid animals, all cats with outdoor access in endemic areas (e.g. Ukraine, Russia, Poland, the Baltic and Balkan states) should be vaccinated.
+The vaccine should be administered in accordance with local or state regulations and considering the epidemiological situation.
+In countries where rabies is absent, rabies vaccination is indicated when the cat moves or travels abroad (see “Rabies vaccination and cat movement within the EU”) or to an area where rabies is endemic.

-Rabies in cats is usually controlled by traditional inactivated vaccines (OIE, 2011) and at present, several products are available commercially.
+Rabies in cats is usually controlled by traditional inactivated vaccines (OIE, 2017) and at present, several products are available commercially.
 They are very efficient and generally considered to be safe, even in neonatal kittens.
-Though differences in the efficacy between some commercial rabies vaccines used in Europe have been demonstrated (Minke et al., 2009; Zanoni et al., 2010; Berndtsson et al., 2011), following a single vaccination these products have been shown to induce in most animals a titer above 0.5 IU/ml what is an internationally accepted threshold antibody level (Fu, 1997; Perez & Paolazzi, 1997; Minke et al., 2009 EBM grade III; Van de Zande et al., 2009 EBM grade III; Berndtsson et al., 2011 EBM grade III).
+Though differences in the efficacy between some commercial rabies vaccines used in Europe have been demonstrated (Minke et al., 2009; Zanoni et al., 2010; Berndtsson et al., 2011), following a single vaccination these products have been shown to induce in most animals a titer above 0.5 IU/ml what is an internationally accepted threshold antibody level (Fu, 1997; Perez and Paolazzi, 1997; Minke et al., 2009; EBM grade III; Van de Zande et al., 2009; EBM grade III; Berndtsson et al., 2011; EBM grade III).

 Current rabies vaccines also cross-protect against some other lyssaviruses

-All cat and dog sera with a titer above 5 IU/ml neutralize EBL-1 and EBL-2 regardless of vaccine virus strain and among sera with a titer between 0.5 and 5 IU/ml 87% neutralize EBL-1 and 53% EBL-2 (Fooks, personal communication).
-However, against some novel lyssaviruses isolated from bats in Eurasia the protection may be reduced or negligible depending on the genetic distance between the new isolate and the rabies virus (Hanlon et al., 2005 EBM grade III).
+All cat and dog sera with a titer above 5 IU/ml neutralize EBL-1 and EBL-2 regardless of vaccine virus strain and among sera with a titer between 0.5 and 5 IU/ml 87 % neutralize EBL-1 and 53 % EBL-2 (Fooks, personal communication).
+However, against some novel lyssaviruses isolated from bats in Eurasia the protection may be reduced or negligible depending on the genetic distance between the new isolate and the rabies virus (Hanlon et al., 2005; EBM grade III; Lefkowitz et al., 2017).

 Inactivated vaccines may carry a risk due to the remote possibility of incomplete inactivation of the virus and the inadvertent spread of residual pathogenic particles of rabies virus (Schneider, 1995).
-Furthermore, inactivated rabies vaccines may be associated with the development of injection site sarcomas in cats (Dubielzig et al., 1993).
+Furthermore, inactivated rabies vaccines containing adjuvants may be associated with the development of injection site sarcomas in cats (Dubielzig et al., 1993).
 Such problems led to continued efforts to develop safer rabies vaccines.
-New vaccines include recombinant subunit proteins (Wunner et al., 1983), recombinant viral vectors (Paoletti, 1996; Xiang et al., 1996 EBM grade III) and DNA-based vaccines (Osorio et al., 1999 EBM grade III; Cupillard et al., 2005).
+New vaccines include recombinant subunit proteins (Wunner et al., 1983), recombinant viral vectors (Paoletti, 1996; Xiang et al., 1996; EBM grade III) and DNA-based vaccines (Osorio et al., 1999; EBM grade III; Cupillard et al., 2005).

 Recombinant live vector vaccines have some advantages over traditional products: they are innocuous, they induce suitable humoral immune responses and they do not require rabies virus to be handled (Paoletti, 1996).
 They also induce less inflammation at the site of injection (Day et al., 2007 EBM grade III).
 A non-adjuvanted recombinant canarypox rabies vaccine for cats has been approved for use in the European Union in 2011.